 2. Sleep- so important!
-In a perfect world, get 7h a sleep to recover and
+In a perfect world, get 7h sleep to recover and

 3. Diet!
 Watch sugar and refined carbs

 4. Meditation and breathing is amazing and really works.
-A simple and effective method is box breathing, take one breath in for 4 secs, hold 4 secs and breath out for 4.
+A simple and effective method is box breathing, take one breath in for 4 secs, hold 4 secs and breathe out for 4.

 5. Gut health is key, serotonin and dopamine start in the gut and impacts your mental health

 6. Realize you have a problem and find a support system, there are a spectrum of treatments from talk therapy to medications and holistic and traditional.